Shopping for auto insurance

 What car insurance discounts are available?

 Available discounts depend on your insurer.
-However, common car insurance discounts include various affiliation discounts, reduced rates for students, good driver/no-accident discounts, and hybrid vehicle discounts.
+However, common car insurance discounts include various affiliation discounts, reduced rates for students, good driver/no-accident discounts, and hybrid or electric vehicle discounts.
+One of the most common discounts is a bundling discount for people who have both their home and auto insurance through the same carrier.

 What does car insurance cover?

-Your car insurance coverage depends on the type of policy you purchase.
-Different types of car insurance include:
+Your car insurance coverage depends on the policy you purchase, but a typical car insurance policy includes:

-- Bodily injury (BI) and property damage (PD) liability coverage for damaged caused to other people or property.
+Bodily injury (BI) and property damage (PD) liability coverage for damage caused to other people or property.

 How much car insurance do I need?